shubhammore15/Shakeaway-Sales-Analysis-Power-BI/README.md

 ## Role

-My role in this project was as a Data Analyst.
-I was responsible for collating, processing, and analyzing Shakeaway's sales data, translating it into actionable insights through visual reporting.
+My role was responsible for collating, processing, and analyzing Shakeaway's sales data, translating it into actionable insights through visual reporting.

 ## Contribution